raman20/limqa/README.md

 ## Setup and Installation

-To get LimQA running locally or on a server, follow these steps:
+To get LimQA running locally, follow these steps:

 ### Prerequisites